 Website interactions are pretty much the same for all visitors.
 Communication relies on standard forms (think of filling out a form to request a service quote) and often have the exact same fields for all visitors to answer: name, email address, comment, service request, etc.

-The subconscious difference between blogs and websites comes from what consumers learn to expect when visiting either.
+The subconscious difference between the two comes from what consumers learn to expect when visiting either.

 Websites tend to be straight to sale in demeanor.
-Blogs may go for sales (and some bloggers get quite a lot of them), but they don’t present themselves as being based on making a sale.
-A blog focuses on continuing to engage audience members and gain new interaction, a sale is a bonus, but not the sole purpose.
+Blogs may go for sales (and some creators get quite a lot of them), but they don’t present themselves as being based on making a sale.
+The latter focuses on continuing to engage audience members and gain new interaction, a sale is a bonus, but not the sole purpose.

 Where blogs are informal and conversational, websites tend to be more formal due to their static nature and purpose.

-Websites tend to market themselves with a professional tone; an overly casual or familiar tone can turn viewers away from the site.
-Blogging likewise can turn away readers if it sounds too business-like or formal.
+The latter tend to market themselves with a professional tone; an overly casual or familiar tone can turn viewers away from the site.
+Creating content likewise can turn away readers if it sounds too business-like or formal.

-A lot of processes are going on behind the scenes in order to create both blogs and websites.
+Many processes are going on behind the scenes in order to create both either one.
 This isn’t something we often think about, but it’s quite different from one to another.
-Creating a website requires knowledge of coding languages, even more so if you hope to create a dynamic website.
+Creating a website requires knowledge of coding languages, even more so if you hope to create a dynamic one.

 Creating a blog doesn’t actually require any coding.
-Bloggers often use a blogging platform that allows them to use built-in customization options.
+Writers often use a platform that allows them to use built-in customization options.

-Yes, coding can be used when creating a blog, but it isn’t a necessity.
-Even when adding extra interactive or functional bits to a blog, chances are there are plugins you can install to do the work for you.
-Drag and drop functionality makes blog creation user-friendly for even those just starting a blog.
+Yes, coding can be used when creating one, but it isn’t a necessity.
+Even when adding extra interactive or functional bits, chances are there are plugins you can install to do the work for you.
+Drag and drop functionality makes creation user-friendly for even those just starting.

 Which is Better for Making Money?